tinymce/tinymce-docs/tinydrive/configuration.md

 ### Configuring the Insert File toolbar button

-Tiny Drive will automatically integrate into the Image, Link, and Media dialogs as a file picker.
+{{site.cloudfilemanager}} will automatically integrate into the Image, Link, and Media dialogs as a file picker.
 It can also be configured to insert files directly into any content using the `insertfile` button.
 To enable this button, add it to the toolbar editor setting.

 The Insert File toolbar button will insert images as `img` elements or other files as links to that file.